deutschebank/fluxnova-docs-manual/content/user-guide/cdi-java-ee-integration/jta-transaction-integration.md

 The process engine transaction management can integrate with JTA and Jakarta Transactions.
 To use transaction manager integration, you need to use the

-* `org.camunda.bpm.engine.impl.cfg.JtaProcessEngineConfiguration` for JTA integration only.
+* `org.finos.flowave.bpm.engine.impl.cfg.JtaProcessEngineConfiguration` for JTA integration only.
-* `org.camunda.bpm.engine.impl.cfg.JakartaTransactionProcessEngineConfiguration` for Jakarta Transactions integration only.
+* `org.finos.flowave.bpm.engine.impl.cfg.JakartaTransactionProcessEngineConfiguration` for Jakarta Transactions integration only.
-* `org.camunda.bpm.engine.cdi.CdiJtaProcessEngineConfiguration` for additional CDI expression resolution support.
+* `org.finos.flowave.bpm.engine.cdi.CdiJtaProcessEngineConfiguration` for additional CDI expression resolution support.

 The process engine requires access to an implementation of `javax.transaction.TransactionManager` or `jakarta.transaction.TransactionManager` respectively.
 Not all application servers provide such an implementation.
 Most notably, IBM WebSphere and Oracle WebLogic historically did not provide this  implementation.